newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 Now we are moving into fundraising.

 We are meeting with 3RD GEAR, a Dentsu group company and an investor in both Sui and ONE.
-We have had a close relationship with them for a few years.
+We have had a close relationship with them for several years.

 We are also speaking with Soma Capital, a seed investor in Kalshi, and Scallop, the No.1 DeFi protocol on Sui.